Is change always good?

 3. After this, I will decide what it is I want from this area of my life

-It won’t be easy, but in the long term, it will give me something to aim for that will make my life more fulfilling.
+It won’t be easy, but it will give me something to aim for in the long term, making my life more fulfilling.

 How about you?
-How do you feel around change and how do you think it has improved your life?
+How do you feel about change, and how do you think it has improved your life?
 Is there anything you would like to change?

 You May Also Like